popey17/react-training-portfolio/README.md

 Write with react use Emailjs for email function

 Include advanced animaitons using animate js and sass

-Thanks